-11. Matrices and Other Arraysļ
+11. Matrices and other arrays#

-The open-access textbook Deep R Programming by Marek Gagolewski is, and will remain, freely available for everyoneās enjoyment (also in PDF).
+The open-access textbook Deep R Programming by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF).
 It is a non-profit project.
 This book is still a work in progress.
-Beta versions of Chapters 1ā12 are already complete, but there will be more.
+Beta versions of all chapters are already available (proofreading and copyediting pending).
 In the meantime, any bug/typos reports/fixes are appreciated.
-Although available online, it is a whole course; it should be read from the beginning to the end.
+Although available online, this is a whole course.
+It should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
-Also, check out my other book, Minimalist Data Wrangling with Python [20].
+Also, check out my other book, Minimalist Data Wrangling with Python [26].

 When we equip an atomic or generic vector with the dim